fauxilla/undiscombobulate/README.md

 Take a look at the awesome [annotated code](https://fauxilla.github.io/undiscombobulate/lib/index.js.html)

-Be aware this is alpha quality, don't run it on media archives you don't want to lose.
+Be aware the current release is alpha quality, don't run it on media archives you don't want to lose.

 ## install & run binaries